 “We are so limited by checking off the boxes of other people’s versions of success that we forget to determine our own,” adds Gassner Otting. “ And in these limits, we lose ourselves.
 You can’t be insatiably hungry, deeply inspired, or happily fulfilled by someone else’s goals.
 In order for your working life to feel rightfor you, it has to actually beright for you.
 Unless you define your personal version of success, you can’t live limitlessly and achieve your true goals.”

 Laura Gassner Otting helps people get “unstuck” and achieve extraordinary results.
 In addition to

 Limitless: How to Ignore Everybody, Carve Your Own Path, and Live Your Best Life, she is also the author of Mission-Driven: Moving from Profit to Purpose.
 She believes in giving back, so Gassner Otting helped build a Montessori School in Boston, co-founded a women’s philanthropic initiative, advised a start-up nationals women’s PAC, grew a citizen-leadership development program, and completed three charity-inspired marathons.
 She’s turned on by the audacity of “The Big Idea” and that larger-than-life goal you just can’t seem to shake.
 She’s an instigator, a motivator, and a provocateur, and she’s never met a resolution she didn’t like!

-Thank you for reading The Badass Writer, where twice a week we focus on beauty, books, lifestyle and luxury travel articles.
-Coming up for Easter, a review on Lumene skincare, and later you’ll see my beautiful daughter modeling Charlotte Tilbury’s amazing Pillow Talk collection!
+Thank you for reading The Badass Writer, where we regularly focus on beauty, books, lifestyle and luxury travel articles.